vokegpu/ekg-docs/model/header.md

 ❤

-`all enumerated-morals is subjectively-sacred for us, all is insanely lovely fast and deathly, but the knowledge is ethic-objective as the fact of love existence`,
+`all enumerated-morals are subjectively-sacred for us, all is insanely lovely fast and deathly, but the knowledge is ethic-objective as the fact of love existence`,

 Thank you Astah 🐈‍⬛,
 Thank you God.